 You’ve heard it all before — if you could just boost your metabolism a bit, then you could achieve that goal weight on the scale and the muscles of your dreams.
-You may know that exercise and movement can boost your metabolism, but is a slow metabolism really to blame if you can’t seem to keep unwanted pounds off and get the body you’ve always wanted?
+You may know that exercise and movement can boost your metabolism, but is there something else that is holding you back?

-Think your metabolism needs a boost?
-Check out these 10 mistakes you’re making that are hurting your metabolism.
+Check out these 10 mistakes that will destroy your metabolism.

 1. You’re not getting enough sleep

 Sleep is your body’s time to restore, and it’s good for keeping your metabolism working properly as well.
 SFGate explains those who do not get the proper amount of sleep may have a higher chance of developing a metabolic disorder down the road.
 In addition to this, the hormones that are responsible for regulating your appetite, ghrelin and leptin, are also affected when you don’t get enough sleep.
 This will cause you to feel less satisfied after your meals and hungrier than normal, which affects your metabolism as well.